walles/ttt/README.md

 * Add sound effects.
 Steal from Numbervaders perhaps?
 * Make the start screen look better when displaying stats
 * Make an icon
-* Avoid doing the same question twice.
-Might be hard with 10 questions and one multiplication table, let's just do our best!
 * Collect high scores
   * Individual high score tables based on tables / multiplication / division settings